 Announced in May 2022, the National Retirement Scheme (SPK) is a new scheme initiated by the government through the Ministry of Finance and Economy (MoFE) and the Employees Trust Fund (TAP).
 The new scheme will replace TAP and Supplemental Contributory Pension (SCP) schemes, aimed at strengthening the social welfare of TAP members at retirement by taking into consideration the economic challenges and other factors.
 Under SPK, the contribution from employee’s salary will be deposited to member’s account while contributions from employers will be collected under Retirement Account.

 In addition to its housing and welfare assistance, Bruneians are also provided with free healthcare.
 Citizens are only required to pay BND1 when consulting practitioners, receiving medication or obtaining a complete check-up at any government hospital or healthcare centres.

-In education, the government provides free enrolment to all citizens at government schools nationwide.
+On the education front, the government provides free enrolment to all citizens at government schools nationwide.
 Students who wish to continue their education also have the opportunity to do so through scholarships either locally or abroad.

-Copyright 1993 Borneo Bulletin Yearbook 2019 All rights reserved.
+Copyright 1993 Borneo Bulletin Yearbook All rights reserved.